aleale14/aleale14.github.io/_posts/read/2019-11-07-DataforGood.md

 ![datagood.jpg]({{site.baseurl}}/images/datagood.jpg)

-- Who has the data?
+Who has the data?
+Mainly private actors.

-    - Mainly private actors
-- What they use them for?
-    - To increase their bottom line.
+What they use them for?
+To increase their bottom line.

-- Does society as a whole benefit from it?
-    - Barely (and I'm being optimistic).
+Does society as a whole benefit from it?
+Barely (and I'm being optimistic).

-- Could society benefit from unlocking currently private-held data?
-    - Most definitely yes.
+Could society benefit from unlocking currently private-held data?
+Most definitely yes.

 Following my [post](https://aleale14github.io/podcasts_yourundividedattention) on the Undivided Attention blog, I was suggested an article by [Alberto Alemanno](https://www.linkedin.com/in/alemanno) - [Unlocking Privately-Held Data to the Benefit of the Many](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3194040).